-The Top Team consists of the standard bearers of ChemistryNL.
+The Top Team consists of the chairs of ChemistryNL.
 They represent the large business community, knowledge institutions, SMEs and the government.
-The four members of the Top Team are: Emmo Meijer, Tom van Aken, Bert Weckhuysen and David Pappie.
+The four members of the Top Team are: Jacqueline Vaessen, Tom van Aken, Bert Weckhuysen and David Pappie.
 The Board of Directors of ChemistryNL consists of the members of the Top Team, without David Pappie.
 In addition, the Top Team has a secretariat.

 Tom van Aken